Mirta Roncagalli

 Interests

-• Spanish Contemporary Literature and Arts
+• Contemporary Spanish and Italian literature

-• Italian migration to Argentina
+• Cultural implications of Italian migration to Argentina